fcapolini/modicumjs/README.md

 setData(data:any)
 ```

 Dictated by the `DataConsumer` interface.
-Normally used by `Data` instances.
+Normally used by `Data` instances to make Views visually reflect data changes.

 ```typescript
 setDataRange(start:number, end?:number)